TheWidlarzGroup/rn-emoji-keyboard/docs/docs/api/useRecentPicksPersistence.md

 ### <TitleWithRequiredBadge>`initialization`</TitleWithRequiredBadge>

-This propery is used at the very beginning to restore previous state.
+This property is used at the very beginning to restore previous state.

 ### <TitleWithRequiredBadge>`onStateChange`</TitleWithRequiredBadge>

-This propery is used every time when user selects emoji and keyboard has enabled `enableRecentlyUsed` props
+This property is used every time when user selects emoji and keyboard has enabled `enableRecentlyUsed` props